Ocho Rios: In popular culture

 The town was a shooting location during the filming of Dr. No, the first James Bond film, released in 1962.
 The Sans Souci hotel was used as the exterior of the Blue Mountain cottage, the home of Bond villain Miss Taro.
-A decade later, the town was used again in a Bond film, this time 1973's Live and Let Die.
+A decade later, the town was used again in a Bond film in 1973's Live and Let Die.

 James Cameron's first film, 1982's Piranha II: The Spawning, was filmed at the Mallards Beach-Hyatt Hotel in Ocho Rios, which doubled for the film's Club Elysium.